qbicsoftware/omero-lib/README.rst

-omero-lib
+omero-client-lib
 -----------------------------------

 |maven-build| |maven-test| |codeql| |release|
 |license| |java|

-OMERO client library - A Java-based library to access an OMERO server
+OMERO client library for QBiC's web portal - A Java-based library to access an OMERO server

+For technical details see the `OMERO Java API <https://omero.readthedocs.io/en/stable/developers/Java.html>`_

 How to Run
 -----------------